lico-n/ZygiskFrida/README.md

 - The process is not being ptraced like it is with frida-server.
 Avoiding ptrace based detection.
 - Control about the injection time of the gadget.

+This repo also provides a [Riru](https://github.com/RikkaApps/Riru) flavor in case you are still using riru with an older magisk version rather than zygisk.

 ## How to use the module

 ### General Usage
-- Download the latest release from the [Release Page](https://github.com/lico-n/ZygiskFrida/releases)
+- Download the latest release from the [Release Page](https://github.com/lico-n/ZygiskFrida/releases)\
+  If you are using riru instead of zygisk choose the riru-release.
+Otherwise choose the normal version.
 - Transfer the ZygiskFrida zip file to your device and install it via Magisk.
 - Reboot after install
 - Update `/data/local/tmp/re.zyg.fri/target_packages` on your device with the target package names.\